openstax/cnx-recipes/recipes/README.md

   - `$Config_PartType_Appendix_TitleContent`: A [TitleContent](#titlecontent)
   - `$Config_PartType_Section_TitleContent`: A [TitleContent](#titlecontent)
   - `$Config_PartType_Table*`
+    - move the summary element from inside the caption into the `div.os-table`
     - autogenerate a summary attribute on the table from the table's caption
+    - wrap table inside a `div.os-table` (for styling and REX depends on this)
+    - when `hasTopTitle` is set do both of the following:
+      1. move the title above the table instead of below it
+      1. delete the `thead` when the FEATURE_FLAG table-move-fake-title is set
+    - wrap the title in a `.os-table-title` FOR_STYLING_ONLY

   - `$Config_PartType_Table_CaptionContent`: A [TitleContent](#titlecontent)
   - `$Config_PartType_Table_CaptionContentAp`: A [TitleContent](#titlecontent)